typeorm/typeorm/docs/data-source-options.md

 ## What is `DataSourceOptions`

-Connection options is a connection configuration you pass when you create a new `DataSource` instance.
+`DataSourceOptions` is a data source configuration you pass when you create a new `DataSource` instance.
 Different RDBMS-es have their own specific options.

 ## Common data source options